This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Pork Chop Recipe Temperature

-When they’re ready, pork chops should be cooked to 145°F at the thickest part of the chop.
+When ready, pork chops should be cooked to 145°F at the thickest part of the chop.
 Always use a meat thermometer for the best results.

 Size of Pork Chop | Pork Chops Cooking Time (Simmering) |